peterhinch/micropython-font-to-py/FONT_TO_PY.md

 into a firmware build such that it occupies flash memory rather than scarce RAM.
 Python code built into firmware is known as frozen bytecode.

-## V0.27/0.28 notes
+## V0.3 notes

-7 Sept 2019
+8 Sept 2019

-Remove redundancy from index file: significantly reduces file size for sparse fonts.
-Add a comment field in the output file showing creation command line.
+Remove redundancy from index file.
+Emit extra index for sparse fonts, reducing code size.
+Add comment field in the output file showing creation command line.
 Repo includes the file `extended`.
 This facilitates creating fonts comprising the printable ASCII set plus `°μπωϕθαβγδλΩ`.
 Improvements to `font_test.py`.